The NCTE Executive Committee reaffirmed this guideline in November 2012.

 - suggest how many others support the complaint,

-- require the complainant to think through objections in order to make an intelligent statement on work (1, 2, and 3),
+- require the complainant to think through objections in order to make an intelligent statement on the text and complaint (1, 2, and 3),

-- cause the complainant to evaluate the work for other groups than merely the one he or she first had in mind (4),
+- cause the complainant to evaluate the work for other groups than merely the one they first had in mind (4),

-- establish his or her familiarity with the work (5),
+- establish the familiarity of the complainant with the work (5),

 - give the complainant an opportunity to consider the criticism about the work and the teacher’s purpose in using the work (6, 7, and 8), and